Travelling to Campbell River During Covid-19

 Elk Falls Provincial Park

-Elk Falls Provincial Park is partially open for day use.
-The Quinsam Campground is open for camping.
+Elk Falls Provincial Park is open for day use and The Quinsam Campground is open for camping.

 - Canyon View Trail: This beautiful looping trail is currently open.

-To Find out More about current restrictions within the Elk Falls Park click here
+To Find out more about the Elk Falls Park click here

 Strathcona Provincial Park